da-gemini/vprofile/README.md

 ## Additional Notes

 - Customize configuration files and environment variables in the scripts based on your application's requirements.
-- For any issues or questions, refer to the documentation or contact the project maintainers.
+- For any issues or questions, contact the project maintainers.

 Happy Deploying!